7 Steps To Investing In Your First Apartment Syndication

 That’s the part when the complacency began to creep in which pushed me to set new goals.
 At the time, the ONLY income I had coming in was from the practice.
 This was the active or earned income.

 I’m a solo practitioner and taking a month off to enjoy the kids was not an option.
 It wasn’t so much the cost of the vacation as it would be to have shut the practice down for a month.

 That’s when I decided I had to do something else.

 Long story short, I relentlessly decided to become a student of real estate investing.
 Passive investing that is.
 I didn’t want to become a landlord as I had a practice to run and family to spend time with.

-I began investing in multifamily syndications and now to this day, is becoming a bigger and bigger part of our portfolio.
+I began investing in multifamily syndications which is now becoming a larger part of our portfolio.

-Each new investment I make is another passive income stream I add to the mix which gets me one step closer to financial freedom.
+Each new investment I make is another passive income stream added to the mix which gets me one step closer to financial freedom.

 Don’t Miss Any Updates.
 Each week I’ll send you advice on how to reach financial independence with passive income from real estate.Sign up for my newsletter

 Once you decide to start investing in real estate, the first question you must answer is this: